The Top 10 Health Benefits of Probiotic Supplements and Foods: Heal Your Gut, Feed Your Brain and Supercharge Your Immune System

 Overview of Probiotic Microbes

 Back to the question of what are probiotics: There are five main types, each in its own classification called a genus.
 Within each genus there are multiple species, and within those species there are multiple strains.
 For example, Lactobacillus is a very common genus of probiotics.
 Within that genus are numerous species, such as rhamnosus.
 The genus and species of a microbe are always italicized, making it easy to know that a microbe is involved.
 In a species such as Lactobacillus rhamnosus (often abbreviated L. rhamnosus), there are many strains.
 An example of the name of a strain is L. rhamnosus GR-1.

 Here are the most common genera you will encounter:

 Lactobacillus is a common genus of probiotic, and at least thirteen different species are used as probiotics.
 Lactobacillus is a common resident of your GI tract and is also commonly found in the vagina.
 It is found on raw produce, in many fermented foods and drinks, and in probiotic pills/supplements.

 Bifidobacterium is another common genus, with at least seven species used as probiotics.
-Bifidobacterium is a normal resident of your GI tract and is the dominant microbe in breast milk.
+Bifidobacterium is a normal resident of your GI tract and is the dominant beneficial bacteria in breast milk.
 Probiotic supplements and fermented milk products are the best probiotic sources of Bifidobacterium.